lime-advertising/Custom-Lime-Plugins/cpt-hub-publisher/docs/consumer-setup.md

 ## Styles & Scripts
 - The Consumer fetches a per‑CPT assets payload from the Publisher: `{ version, layout, layout_type, css }`.
 - Toggle: “Use Publisher Styles” in settings.
 When enabled, the remote CSS string is cached by version and enqueued per CPT.
+- Auto‑enqueue: Styles are enqueued when rendering shortcodes and also automatically on local CPT single and archive views.
 - The `layout` object includes:
   - `order` and `enabled` maps for element sequencing/visibility
   - `meta_keys` mapping for Meta1–Meta3